.HTML HyperText Markup Language

 Binary Structure

-Runs the Nu Html Checker against all HTML files in the ./public directory.
-The --also-check-css flag validates embedded CSS.
-Returns non-zero exit code on validation errors, making it suitable for CI pipelines.
+Runs the Nu Html Checker (vnu.jar) against all HTML files in the ./public directory.
+The --also-check-css flag validates embedded and linked CSS.
+Returns non-zero exit code on errors, suitable for CI/CD pipelines.

 npx html-minifier-terser --collapse-whitespace --remove-comments --minify-css true --minify-js true -o output.html input.html

-Removes comments, collapses whitespace, and minifies inline CSS and JS in one pass.
-Reduces file size for production deployment without altering rendered output.
+Removes comments, collapses whitespace, and minifies inline CSS and JavaScript in a single pass.
+Reduces file size for production deployment without altering the rendered output.

 HIGH